Submissions are now closed. Thank you for your interest!

 Judges: Winners will be selected by the following judges, by category.

 Publication: Winners and named runners-up will be published in upcoming issues of A&U.

-How to Submit: Email Word (.doc or .docx files) or PDF version of your work to Managing Editor Chael Needle by clicking here.
+How to Submit: Email Word (.doc or .docx files) of your work to Managing Editor Chael Needle by clicking here.
 Please indicate in the subject line that your submission is for the Christopher Hewitt Award; include your name and genre in the subject line as well.
 Your name or any other personal identifying information should not appear on your manuscript.
 Multiple submissions are accepted, but please submit each separately.

 Guidelines: All submissions must be HIV/AIDS-related and previously unpublished.
 All styles are welcomed.
 Fiction and creative nonfiction should be 1,200 words or fewer, double-spaced.
 Drama may be an excerpt from a longer work or a ten-minute play (1,400-1,600 words, no more than ten pages, Dramatists Guild format).
 We reserve the right to excerpt longer pieces for print, in consultation with the author; works in their entirety will be printed on the web.

 Rights: We secure first North American serial rights and electronic archival rights (posting on the Web and in digital issues).

 If any genre lacks a clear winner, fewer than four awards may be given.
 All entries will be considered for publication.